pankandev/nrac/README.md

 - [ ] 🟢 Allow renaming of courses videos (locally)
 - [ ] 🟡 Add support for new content types between videos. e.g. Text

+The colors mean:
+- 🟢: Will do
+- 🟡: Maybe?

 ## Contributing

 Coming soon...